Kundaliel/terminal_formatter/README.md

 ### v1.2.0
 - Added Esoteric class for running esoteric programming languages
+- Support for Befunge execution on Linux and macOS
-- Support for Befunge and LOLCODE execution across platforms
+- Support for LOLCODE execution on Linux, macOS, and Windows
-- New aliases: runBefunge and runLOLCODE
+- New convenience aliases: `runBefunge` and `runLOLCODE`

 ### v1.1.0
 - Added CBuilder class for C library integration